-Piano interior: From time to time you should request that your piano tuner clean the inside of your piano for you.
+Piano interior: Periodically, you should request that your piano tuner clean the inside of your piano for you.

-Our five year warranty here stated is specifically in lieu of all other Express Warranties , And Snyder’s Piano Service, Inc. excludes and shall not be responsible for any and all incidental or consequential damages arising because of a defect in a piano remanufactured by us.
+Our five-year Warranty here stated is specifically in lieu of all other Express Warranties, and the Warranty is not assignable.
+Snyder’s Piano Service, Inc. excludes and shall not be responsible for any and all incidental or consequential damages arising because of a defect in a piano remanufactured by us.
 (Note: Some states do not allow the exclusion or limitation of incidental or consequential damages.)